Canonical URLs: A Beginner's Guide to Canonical Tags

 Start Specifying Canonical URLs

-Correctly implementing canonical tags is a key part of technical SEO.
-And can help improve your organic search rankings.
+Implementing canonical tags correctly is a key part of technical SEO and can help improve your organic search rankings.

 This post was updated in 2024.
 Excerpts from the original article by James Brockbank may remain.